codepath/android_guides/Using-the-App-ToolBar.md

     </item>
 </menu>
 ```

+For more details about action items in the `Toolbar` including how to setup click handling, refer to our [[ActionBar guide|Defining-The-ActionBar#adding-action-items]].
 The above code results in the toolbar fully replacing the ActionBar at the top:

 <img src="http://i.imgur.com/lucP1wY.png" width="400" />